Andrew J. Stofan: Early life

-Andrew J. Stofan was born in 1935, the son of Andrew Stofan and his wife Ida (née Kelker).
+Andrew J. Stofan was born on January 26, 1935, the son of Andrew Stofan and his wife Ida (née Kelker).
 He entered Hiram College, from which both his parents had graduated in 1928, and where his future wife Barbara Bedell was also a student.
-Later their two daughters, Lynn and Ellen Stofan would also attend Hiram College.
 While there he played college football, and participated in wrestling and track athletics.
 He received his Bachelor of Arts degree in mathematics from Hiram College in 1957, and the following year earned a Bachelor of Science degree in mechanical engineering from Carnegie Mellon University in Pittsburgh, Pennsylvania.
 He subsequently studied mathematics and engineering as a graduate student at Case-Western Reserve University in Cleveland, Ohio.